sergejbohlender/danieldiabolo/content/home/about.md

 featured_image = "featured.jpg"
 +++

-Daniel is not a virtuoso.
-He is a diabolo connoisseur.
+Daniel is a diabolo connoisseur.
-Through his studious fascination for this traditional toy for more than 25 years, he’s curated the best moves for you to watch now.
+Through his studious fascination for this traditional toy for more than 25 years, he’s curated the best moves for you to watch on your stage.

-Fun, surprising and profound at times, he’s search is deep.
+Fun, surprising and profound at times, his search is deep.
 His diabolo art revolves around his own life, in the hope that it will resonate with yours.

 Daniel has performed internationally since 2017, with companies such as Cirque du Soleil, Les 7 Doigts, Luxury KSA or Neues Theater Höchst  in more than 10 countries, in circuses, theaters, corporate events, TV, and cruise ships.